Equation of state of the running vacuum: EoS of the running vacuum in the FLRW regime

-Thus, amazingly, the quantum vacuum currently behaves as quintessence\,\footnote{Equation \eqref{eq:EoSDeviation} resembles previous effective EoS forms for the dynamical VED derived phenomenologically in \cite{SolaStefancic2005,BasilakosSola2014}, although it is fundamentally different from them since it predicts a quintessence behavior of the quantum vacuum already at $z=0$, in contrast to the aforementioned forms which predict the conventional behavior $\wv=-1$ at $z=0$.
-Not to mention, of course, that the EoS we have found here is derived from explicit QFT calculations.}.
-Such an effective behavior is triggered by the quantum effects and there is no need to introduce \textit{ad hoc} quintessence fields (nor \textit{ad hoc} inflatons, as shown in the previous section).
-In Fig.\,\ref{Fig3} we provide a detailed plot of the EoS \eqref{eq:EoSChameleon} for a large window of the FLRW regime well beyond the inflationary epoch.
-The plot is performed for different values of $\nueff$ in a wide redshift range spanning from the present time up to the radiation epoch.
+Thus, amazingly, the RV currently behaves as quintessence\,\footnote{Equation \eqref{eq:EoSDeviation} resembles previous effective EoS forms for the dynamical VED derived phenomenologically in \cite{SolaStefancic2005,BasilakosSola2014}, although it is different from them since it predicts a quintessence behavior of the RV already at $z=0$, in contrast to the aforementioned forms which predict a departure of $\wv$ from $-1$ only for $z>0$ but still yield the conventional behavior $\wv=-1$ at $z=0$.}.
+Such an effective behavior is triggered by the quantum effects and from this point of view there would be no need to introduce \textit{ad hoc} quintessence fields (nor \textit{ad hoc} inflatons, as shown in the previous section).

+In Fig.\,\ref{Fig3} we provide a detailed plot of the more general formula for the EoS \eqref{eq:EoSChameleon} and for a large window of the FLRW regime spanning from the present time up to high redshift, in fact covering the entire nonrelativistic matter-dominated (dust) epoch and embracing part of the radiation epoch.
+The plot is performed for different values of $\nueff$ within the typical range obtained in actual fits to the data\,\cite{EPL2021}.
 The approximate EoS \eqref{eq:EoSDeviation} is only valid for the most recent universe and deviates significantly from the more accurate one \eqref{eq:EoSChameleon} for intermediate or large values of $z$.
-This can be clearly seen in Fig.\,\ref{Fig4} where the two formulas are plotted to ease the comparison and to evince the large deviation at higher and higher redshifts.
+This can be clearly seen in Fig.\,\ref{Fig4} where the two formulas are plotted on top of each other so as to ease the comparison and to evince the large deviation at higher and higher redshifts.
 Notice that the detailed plot of the vacuum EoS in Fig.\,\ref{Fig3} interpolates in a numerical way the results that can be directly inferred analytically from Eq.\,\eqref{eq:EoSChameleon} for the different redshift intervals all the way from the radiation epoch, down to the matter-dominated epoch until reaching the current epoch.
-Denoting by $z_{\rm eq}=\Omega_m^0/\Omega_r^0-1\simeq 3300$ the equality point between matter and radiation, we find
+Denoting by $z_{\rm eq}=\Omega_{\rm m}^0/\Omega_{\rm r}^0-1\simeq 3300$ the equality point between matter and radiation, we find

-As we can see, the quantum vacuum EoS follows the EoS of relativistic matter in the radiation-dominated epoch, then the EoS of non-relativistic (dust) matter in the matter-dominated epoch, the EoS of quintessence at present (for $\nueff>0$) and asymptotes to de Sitter era in the future ($z\to-1$).
+As it turns out, the running vacuum EoS follows the EoS of relativistic matter in the radiation-dominated epoch, subsequently the EoS of non-relativistic (dust) matter in the matter-dominated epoch, the EoS of quintessence at present (for $\nueff>0$) and finally asymptotes to de Sitter era in the future ($z\to-1$).